 Assistantships and fellowships

-- Traineeships, University Fellowships, practicuum placements, and other sources of support are also available.
+- Traineeships, University Fellowships, practica placements, and other sources of support are also available.
 In the case where these replace a teaching assistantship, they may pay at a higher rate.

 Tuition and Fees